Privacy rights at the Netherlands Ministry of Defence

 • right to human intervention in decision-making and profiling.

-You can find extended information on these rights on the Dutch Data Protection Act (DPA) website.
+You can find extended information on these rights on the Dutch Data Protection Authority (DPA) website.

 You may only exercise your rights in respect of your own personal data, not in respect of the personal data of others unless you have permission (an authorisation) from the data subject concerned.
 Please find more information below.